-Issue a policy directive stating that requests for placement of apiaries on National Forest Lands must be accompanied by an Environmental Impact Statement or, at a minimum, a comprehensive Environmental Assessment.
+Issue a policy directive stating that requests for placement of apiaries on Bureau of Land Management lands must be accompanied by an Environmental Impact Statement or, at a minimum, a comprehensive Environmental Assessment.

-These actions are necessary for the Forest Service to fulfill its mission to "sustain the health, diversity, and productivity of the nation's forests and grasslands to meet the needs of present and future generations."
-Further, these actions are necessary to bring the Forest Service into compliance with the legal mandates of the Administrative Procedure Act, National Environmental Policy Act, and the Endangered Species Act.
-In addition, the requested change will help protect biodiversity throughout the sensitive and fragile lands of our National Forests.
+These actions are necessary for the Bureau of Land Management to fulfill its mission to "sustain the health, diversity, and productivity of public lands for the use and enjoyment of present and future generations."
+Further, these actions are necessary to bring the Bureau of Land Management into compliance with the legal mandates of the Administrative Procedure Act, National Environmental Policy Act, and the Endangered Species Act.
+In addition, the requested change will help protect biodiversity throughout the sensitive and fragile lands managed by the Bureau.